noxuz/libuavcan_s32k/README.md

 | ------------- | ------------- |
 | SPLLDIV2  | 1  |

-'Asynchronous dividers not mentioned are left unset and SCG registers are locked after initial setup.'
+*Asynchronous dividers not mentioned are left unset and SCG registers are locked after initial setup.*

 | Peripheral's functional clock  | Source and frequency |
 | ------------- | ------------- |